Fixed versus adjustable rate loans

 Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
 ARMs are normally adjusted every six months, based on various indexes.

 ARMs most often have the lowest rates at the start.
 They usually guarantee the lower rate for an initial period that varies greatly.
 You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
 These loans are best for people who anticipate moving in three or five years.
-These types of ARMs are best for borrowers who plan to move before the loan adjusts.
+These types of ARMs are best for people who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 877-310-6200.
 We answer questions about different types of loans every day.

 Get a New Loan Quote

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.